 2016 saw Joe's re-emergence after a break in the music world, this time almost exclusively in film with appearances on Troma Film's Memento Mortis, The Passage, Cell Block Z, Cannibal Claus and Cellar Secret.

-2017 sees Becker not just as an instrumentalist, but also as a vocalist and film composer.
+2017 saw Becker not just as an instrumentalist, but also as a vocalist and film composer.
 Becker's involvement with several horror movie soundtracks have done nothing but stoke the fire for his newest album in almost a decade, "MONSTER".
-Coming 2018.

 In a career marked by artistic triumphs, from blues, to rock, to metal and to classical, to film making and beyond, the past few years for Becker have been especially notable for Joe.
 And you still have it coming.